pfheatwole/thesis/source/canopy_aerodynamics.rst

   on the 3D wing.

 * This is a steady-state (non-accelerated) solution; in particular, it doesn't include corrections for apparent mass.
-(See :ref:`paraglider_model:Apparent Mass`).
+(See :ref:`paraglider_components:Apparent Mass`).